Skip to content

 What shipped

-I wrote the summary they asked for — but only as a read-out of the model they didn't.
-Six tabs, three thousand cells, one-sheet dashboard that surfaced the three interactions that actually moved the P&L. When the executive took it into the capital allocation review, what got approved wasn't the summary.
+I wrote the summary he asked for, but only as a read-out of the model he hadn't.
+Six tabs.
+Three thousand cells.
+A one-sheet dashboard that surfaced the three interactions that actually moved the P&L: truck cycle time, port slot utilisation, and a weighted fuel index nobody on the commercial team had yet stitched together.
+When he took it into capital allocation, what got approved wasn't the summary.
 It was the bet the summary represented.

-The model itself is still referenced in their review cycle three years later.
+The model is still referenced in their review cycle three years later.
 Not because I wrote it well.
-Because bothering to build it at all revealed the parts of the business they'd been flying blind on.
+Because bothering to build it at all surfaced the parts of the business they had been flying blind on.

 The operator takeaway

-When a model feels too complex to build, that's usually the sign it's worth building.
-The executives who want a summary aren't being lazy — they're being rational about their time.
+When a model feels too complex to build, that is usually the sign it is worth building.
+Executives who ask for a summary are not being lazy.
+They are being rational about their time.
 Your job is to collapse the complexity honestly, not remove it.
-A good summary comes from a bad-looking spreadsheet.
+A good one-pager always rides on a bad-looking spreadsheet underneath.

-If the model is small enough to hold in your head, the business is too small for it to matter.
+If the model is small enough to hold in your head, the business is too small for the model to matter.
+The question is never whether to build the ugly one.
+It is whether to show it.

 This post came out of a fractional engagement I ran in 2023-25.
-For the full write-up of that project, the case study is here.
+The case study is on the Work page.

 Found this useful?